digidotcom/xbee-python/examples/filesystem/UploadDownloadFileSample/readme.txt

        will see the port number and baud rate in the 'Port' label of the device on the left view.

+    4) To use a remote XBee, configure its node identifier (NI) in the sample file.
+Leave it empty to use the local XBee.

-    4) Configure the path of the file to upload as well as the remote and local paths to upload and download the file to.
+    5) Configure the path of the file to upload as well as the remote and local paths to upload and download the file to.